Introduction to the Gluten-Free, Casein-Free, Soy-Free Diet

 What is Casein?

 Casein is a protein found in dairy.
 Cow’s and goat’s milk both contain casein as does butter, yogurt, ice cream, cheese, and cream.
-Ghee is butter that has had the casein removed from it, so it may be used if tolerated and if there is no dairy allergy.
+Ghee is butter that has had the casein removed from it.
+You can use ghee if your child is not allergic or sensitive to dairy.

 Reported Improvements on the GFCFSF Diet